FelicityRC/blackjack-project/NOTES.md

 9. removeCards()

-   - While loop executed when this function is called to remove the results message by setting the string to "" and remove all children elements (cards) from both hands.
+   - While loop executed when this function is called to remove the results msg by setting the string to "" and remove all children elements (cards) from both hands.

 10. playGame()